pivotal/docs-tap/getting-started.md

      kubectl apply -f resource-claims-rmq.yaml
     ```

-1. Federate the `rabbitmq.com/v1beta1` API group, which is available in the Service Cluster, into
+The following steps federate the `rabbitmq.com/v1beta1` API group, which is available in the
-the Workload Cluster.
+Service Cluster, into the Workload Cluster.
 This occurs in two parts: projection and replication.
 Projection applies to custom API groups.
 Replication applies to core Kubernetes resources, such as
 Secrets.

-Create a pair of target namespaces in which you create `RabbitmqCluster` Service instances.
+1. Create a pair of target namespaces in which you create `RabbitmqCluster` Service instances.
 The namespace name must be identical in the Application Workload and Service Cluster.
+See the example below.

     ```console
     kubectl --context WORKLOAD-CONTEXT create namespace my-project-1